Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical Framework

+with $\sg{\cdot}$ denoting the stop-gradient operator and where $\hat{X}_{s,t}({\bf x}) = {\bf x} + (t-s)\hat{v}_{s,t}({\bf x})$.
+The first term enforces the semigroup condition on the off-diagonal, while the second fits the diagonal to the pre-trained velocity via the first (tangent) condition in~\cref{eq:flow_map_conditions}, $v_{t,t} = b_t$.
+The boundary condition is satisfied by the parameterization~\cref{eq:flow_map}.
+In practice, it is common to reparameterize the first term entirely in terms of $\hat{v}_{s,t}$ using~\cref{eq:flow_map}~\citep{boffi2025build}.
+This formulation also admits a direct training variant by replacing the pre-trained $\hat{b}_t$ with the interpolant time derivative $\dot{I}_t$, eliminating the need for a teacher~\citep{boffi2025build}.

-\paragraph{The two-time denoiser.} In \Cref{sec:flow_velocity}, we introduced the denoiser $D_t$ to reparameterize the velocity $b_t$ into a simplex-valued clean-data predictor, enabling training via cross entropy.
-We now develop an analogous reparameterization for the flow map.
+\paragraph{The two-time denoiser.} In \Cref{sec:flow_velocity}, we used the denoiser $D_t$ to turn the velocity $b_t$ into a simplex-valued posterior, enabling training via cross-entropy.
+Given this insight, learning the flow map using the square loss via~\cref{eq:semigroup_loss} is unsatisfactory, as it does not leverage the one-hot geometry of discrete data.
+We now develop a novel reparameterization that directly addresses this issue.
 To do so, we observe a rearrangement of \Cref{eq:x_prediction_target} into $D_t({\bf x})={\bf x}+(1-t)b_t({\bf x})$, showing that the denoiser equals a single Euler step of size $1-t$ with the velocity field.
 Mirroring this relationship, we define a new quantity we refer to as the \emph{two-time denoiser}:

 which takes a single step of the average velocity $v_{s,t}$ using the full remaining time $1-s$.
-From \Cref{eq:flow_map}, we can see that the flow map is expressed as the following convex combination:

-Hence, the properties characterizing the flow map can be converted into those on the two-time denoiser.
-The boundary condition is satisfied by construction, and the tangent and semigroup conditions translate respectively into:
+Given this definition, we may now state the following result. \begin{lavenderbox} \begin{restatable}{proposition}{twotimedenoiser} The two-time denoiser $\delta_{s, t}$ satisfies the following four properties: \begin{enumerate}[label=(\roman*)] \item The flow map can be recovered exactly,